Updated on December 8, 2025 · by Revolution Health

 sciatic nerve diagram

-Corrective exercises
+Corrective exercises that match your lifestyle

 Many patients with sciatic pain also read our Low Back Pain Care in Vancouver page.
 It explains how posture and movement correction help reduce flare-ups over the long run.

-Mobility and flexibility training
+Mobility and flexibility training for sustainable change

 Our role is to restore motion, guide posture, and teach simple habits that let your body recover at its own pace.
 If a technique doesn’t feel right, we choose another.
 Care is collaborative, not one-size-fits-all.

-What causes sciatic pain?
+What usually causes sciatic pain?

-Do I need to stop all activity?
+Do I need to stop working out or running?

-How long until I feel better?
+How long until I feel improvement?

-Is chiropractic care safe for sciatic pain?
+Is chiropractic safe for sciatic discomfort?

 What happens on the first visit?